Raspberry Brownies

 Most of the ingredients for this raspberry brownie recipe are pretty straightforward.
 I have a hunch you probably have most of them in your pantry.
 However, I do have a couple of notes to guarantee success.

-• semisweet chocolate – You want real chocolate here.
+• Semisweet Chocolate: You want real chocolate here.
 Do not use chocolate chips.
+The quality of the chocolate makes a big difference in the depth of flavor in your brownies.

-• kosher salt – I reach for kosher salt when baking as I like the flavor better.
+• Kosher Salt: I reach for kosher salt when baking as I like the flavor better.
+It has a less intense, more pure flavor than table salt, enhancing the overall taste without being overpowering.

-• raspberry jam – This is the star ingredient so choose a great raspberry jam.
-My favorite is from Bonne Maman
+• Raspberry Jam – This is the star ingredient so choose a great raspberry jam.
+My favorite is from Bonne Maman.
+It brings a delightful burst of fruitiness that cuts through the richness of the chocolate.

 Homemade Raspberry Brownies on a platter with fresh raspberries.